dbarj/oracle_patch_loop/README.md

 # Oracle Patch Loop Applier #

-Oracle Patch Loop Applier is an ansible tool that will loop over all existent configured Oracle Patches and run your scripts on the database.
+Oracle Patch Loop Applier is an ansible playbook that will loop over all existent configured Oracle Patches, running your scripts on the database and collecting information.
-You can use it to collect some specific oracle configuration (both OS or DB) for all oracle versions/patches and later compare them for changes.
+You can use it to extract some specific oracle configuration (from both OS or DB) for all oracle versions/patches and later compare them for changes.
 The result will be exported using expdp and moved to a folder repository in your computer.

 ## How it works ##